aruhstosnhu/aruhstosnhu.github.io/index.md

 ### Course and Industry Objectives

-Enhancement One meets the following CS-499 objectives, specifically:
+Enhancement One meets the following CS-499 course and industry objectives, specifically:

 1. **CS-499-01:**
   - *Does the student demonstrate the ability to provide contextual, in-code comments that result in easily readable and understandable code?*